Skip to main content

 Exclude the floor.

 To begin, we can remove the floor from the system.
 Everything except the floor is now included as our body; only the floor is excluded.
-The floor was in contact with the other objects at the ground and also at the connection between the floor and the wall.
+The floor was in contact with the wooden block and connected to the wall.

 Included Excluded